Herman Nohl: After World War II

-After the end of World War II, Herman Nohl was allowed by the British occupation authorities to help with the reconstruction in various educational areas.
-Among other things, he worked on reopening schools as quickly as possible and in the meantime was a municipal school inspector in Göttingen.
-In August 1945, he was involved in the "Marienau curricula" for the rebuilding of the school system.
-The reopening of Göttingen University was also one of his main goals; it resumed its work on September 17, 1945.
-Herman Nohl was not only appointed professor again, he also became dean of his department.
-He was the contact person for many people who had difficulties with denazification due to their affiliation with National Socialist organizations and used his influence to help some people obtain a more favourable classification.
-In 1947, he retired at his own request.
+After the end of World War II the British occupation authorities allowed Nohl to help with reconstruction in various educational areas.
+Among other things, he worked on reopening schools as quickly as possible and was a municipal school inspector in Göttingen.
+In August 1945 he was involved in the "Marienau curricula" for the rebuilding of the school system.

+He achieved one of his main goals with the reopening of Göttingen University on September 17, 1945, not only being re-appointed as a professor again but also being made dean of his department.
+As such he became the contact person for many people having difficulties with denazification due to their affiliation with National Socialist organisations, using his influence to help some people obtain a more favourable classification.
 One of his students was Leonhard Froese, who received his doctorate in educational science in Göttingen in 1949.

-In 1945, Nohl also founded the Institut für Erziehung und Unterricht (Institute for Education and Teaching).
-He was also editor of the journal Die Sammlung.
-Zeitschrift für Kultur und Erziehung (1945–1960; successor: Neue Sammlung).
-In this way, he had a significant influence on post-war education.
-In the last years of his life, Herman Nohl was frequently ill.
-He died on September 27, 1960, in his house on Hohen Weg (since 1964 Hermann-Föge-Weg) in Göttingen's eastern district (Ostviertel).
-The tomb for Herman Nohl in Göttingen's city cemetery (at the cemetery pond) is a simple limestone stele.
+In 1945 Nohl founded the Institut für Erziehung und Unterricht ("Institute for Education and Teaching") and was also editor of the journal Die Sammlung: Zeitschrift für Kultur und Erziehung (1945–1960) which was succeeded by Neue Sammlung, thereby having a significant influence on post-war education.
+He retired at his own request in 1949.

+Nohl was frequently ill in the last years of his life, dying on September 27, 1960 in his house on Hohen Weg) in Göttingen's eastern district of Ostviertel.
+His tomb is a simple limestone stele at the cemetery pond.